 - The company must register with the Malaysian Registrar of Business (ROB) or the Companies Commission of Malaysia (SSM).

-- All new drug applications must be submitted through a web system to the DCA.
+- Applicants need to submit drug applications through a web system to the DCA.

 - The applicant must submit the required documents to support an application for product registration following ACTD guidelines.

 - The evaluation committee with NPCB will evaluate the application and may

 - Order for Re-assessment

 - Upon approval during screening, the applicant is requested to proceed with payment and submission of hard copy documents.

 Review fees for generic applications

 The fee for review of the various generic drug products is approximately between RM 2,200.00 to RM 3,000.00.